01 of 09

 08 of 09

 Playing by the standard rules, accordion solitaire is a difficult game to win.
-However, it provides plenty of opportunities to plan ahead and make tactical choices.
+However, it provides plenty of opportunities to plan and make tactical choices.
 Because winning is such a challenge, accordion is sometimes called Idle Year.

 In the setup, all 52 cards are laid out in a single row.
 The row may be broken into three separate rows for more efficient use of space.